-HEADQUARTERS TACTICS AND TRAINING DIRECTORATE The Tactics and Training Directorate (TTD) came into operation within the Air Warfare Centre (AWC) in 2017.
-It is tasked with the development of multi-discipline, high-end integrated tactics and training across the Air Force and the Joint Force through a combination of training, education and integrated exercises.
+HEADQUARTERS TACTICS AND TRAINING DIRECTORATE The Tactics and Training Directorate (TTD) came into operation within the Air Warfare Centre in 2017.
+It is tasked with the development of multi-discipline, high-end integrated tactics and training across the Air Force and the joint force through a combination of training, education and integrated exercises.
 TTD will transform the way Air Force thinks about and teaches air warfare.
 It will also conduct operational analysis to inform integrated tactics analysis to better enhance war fighter effects.
 TTD incorporates No.88 Squadron and the Air Warfare School.
-Director TTD unveiled the inaugural TTD approved Crest on 29 Jun 23 which was designed by Mrs Megan Youngmann who is the Information Knowledge Manager at TTD.
-The Crest features Athena, the Ancient Greek goddess of war and wisdom, as well as an Owl Ninox Strenua.
-Athena combined with the owl is a fitting allegory for TTD and its academic and integration function of the AWC motto 'Warfighter Ascendancy.'
-THE EXERCISE CONTROL TEAM The Exercise Control (EXCON) Team is a specialised workforce, contracted to perform specific tasks and solve complex problems to meet capability needs.
+The crest features Athena, the Ancient Greek goddess of war and wisdom, as well as an owl.
+Athena combined with the owl is a fitting allegory for TTD and its academic and integration function of the AWC motto, Warfighter Ascendancy.
+THE EXERCISE CONTROL TEAM ••••• The Exercise Control (EXCON) Team is a specialised workforce, contracted to perform specific tasks and solve complex problems to meet capability needs.
 EXCON collaboratively deliver specialised tasks and exercise services in the most applicable environment to assist Defence in the generation of superior war fighters and tactics.

-NO.88 SQUADRON No.88 Squadron (88SON) was formed within the Air Warfare Centre during 2016 and was officially established as a unit on 9 January 2017.
-The mission of 88SQN is to 'maximise air power lethality through the delivery of proven high-end integrated tactics and training'.
-Three core activities of the unit contribute to this mission: the annual Australian Weapons and Tactics Conference; the annual Australian Tactics Analysis Team: and the biennial Air Warfare Instructors Course.
-Through these activities 88SQN develops, validates, and disseminates the high end integrated tactics required to give our aviators the winning edge.
+NO.88 SQUADRON No.88 Squadron (88SQN) was formed within the Air Warfare Centre during 2016 and was officially established as a unit on 9 January 2017.
+The mission of 88SQN is to maximise air power lethality through the delivery of proven high-end integrated tactics and training.
+Three core activities of the unit contribute to this mission: the annual Australian Weapons and Tactics Conference; the annual Australian Tactics Analysis Team; and the biennial Air Warfare Instructors Course.
+Through these activities 88SQN develops, validates and disseminates the high-end integrated tactics required to give our aviators the winning edge. •••••

-NO.87 SQUADRON No.87 Squadron (87SQN) was re-formed on 1 July 2006 and is Air Force's Mission Intelligence Squadron.
-Geographically dispersed across five RAAF bases, 87SQN comprises nine Tactical Intelligence Flights (TIFs), the Headquarters (HQ) Flight and the Training & Standards (T&S) Flight, providing leading edge mission intelligence for Air Force to fight and win.
-87SQN comprises approximately 160 talented and motivated personnel, predominantly Air Intelligence Analysts and Officers, with RAAF Base Williamtown being home to 87SQN HQ, T&S Flight, 81 TIF, CCT TIF and IAMD TIF.
+NO.87 SQUADRON No.87 Squadron (87SQN) was re-formed on 1 July 2006 and is Air Force's mission intelligence squadron.
+Geographically dispersed across seven RAAF bases, 87SQN comprises 10 tactical intelligence flights (TIFs), the headquarters (HQ) flight and the Training & Standards (T&S) Flight, providing leading-edge mission intelligence for Air Force to fight and win.
+87SQN comprises approximately 170 talented and motivated personnel, predominantly air intelligence analysts and officers, with RAAF Base Williamtown being home to 87SQN HQ, T&S Flight, 81 TIF, CCT TIF and IAMD TIF.
 87SQN personnel provide air intelligence support to a range of RAAF and ADF operations, exercises and activities across single service and joint domains.

-AIR WARFARE SCHOOL The Air Warfare School (AWS) was established in 2016 to deliver operational level Advanced Air Warfare Training (AAWT) in order to develop combat mastery of the tactical war-fighter in preparation for the operational level of war.
+AIR WARFARE SCHOOL The Air Warfare School (AWS) was established in 2016 to deliver operational level advanced air warfare training (AAWT) in order to develop combat mastery of the tactical war-fighter in preparation for the operational level of war.
 To achieve this, AWS offers a suite of AAWT courses that emphasise the challenging facets of integrated multi-domain operations, command and control, joint air planning and targeting all set against the background of a complex, contested and denied environment.
-The AWS complement of courses is cross-career stream and delivers Post Initial Employment Training.
-Courses are aimed at personnel taking up positions in the Air Operations Centre, Headquarters Joint Operations Command or on Joint Task Force staff. ••••••
+The AWS complement of courses is cross-career stream and delivers post initial employment training.
+Courses are aimed at personnel taking up positions in the Air Operations Centre, Headquarters Joint Operations Command or on Joint Task Force staff.